-Dawn Of An Era: Obviously, this was the beginning of the United States.
+Dawn of an Era: Obviously, this was the beginning of the United States.
 But in a larger, ideological sense, the American victory inspired new lines of political and philosophical thought in Europe and the Americas.
 Within a few years of the American Revolution came the French Revolution and the Mexican War of Independence.
-In the early decades of the 1800s independence movements swept Latin America, resulting in the final dismantling of the Spanish Empire.
-Nationalism, republicanism, and radicalism became powerful movements in 19th-Century thought, due in large part to the American example that a popular rebellion against an unpopular ruler could not only be justified, but could also be successful.
+When Spain was occupied by Napoleonic France in the Peninsular War, independence movements swept Latin America.
+A series of bloody civil wars later the entire Spanish Empire (except Cuba, Puerto Rico, and The Philippines) was lost, and the Portuguese Empire had lost Brazil as well.
+Nationalism, republicanism, and radicalism became powerful movements in 19th-Century thought, due in large part to the precedent set in America that a popular rebellion against an unpopular regime could not only be justified, but could also be successful.

-Defensive Feint Trap: After realizing that the Americans wouldn't be reliably able to challenge the British in the open field for some time, George Washington took the strategy of simply keeping his army together and retreating when he had to, knowing that America was just too big for the British to swallow, that it didn't have any cities that were important enough that their loss might prove more unbearable then admitting defeat and that logistics would be a nightmare in a hostile country, which it would soon become when it was well foraged.
+Defensive Feint Trap: After realizing that the Americans wouldn't be reliably able to challenge the British in the open field for some time, George Washington took the strategy of simply keeping his army together and retreating when he had to.
+He did this knowing that America was just too big for the British to swallow, that there weren't any cities that were important enough that their loss might prove more unbearable than admitting defeat, and that logistics would be a nightmare in a hostile country, which it would soon become when it was well-foraged.